josephsenior/Grinta-Agent/docs/README.md

-# OpenHands Documentation
+# Forge Documentation

-Welcome to the comprehensive documentation for OpenHands - a production-grade AI coding agent system.
+Welcome to the comprehensive documentation for Forge - a production-grade AI coding agent system.

 ## 🚀 Quick Start